 29100 W. River Rd.
 Perrysburg, OH , 43551 Phone: 419-874-4121 Website Fort Meigs was a United States fortification along the Maumee River in Ohio during the War of 1812.
 The British army, supported by Tecumseh's Confederacy, failed to capture the fort during the Siege of Fort Meigs.
 It is named in honor of Ohio governor Return J. Meigs, Jr., for his support in providing General William Henry Harrison with militia and supplies for the line of forts along the Old Northwest frontier.

-No fee to enter the Visitor Center.
+No fee to enter the Visitor Center or use the machine.
 A fee is required for entrance to the Fort and Museum.

 The machine is inside the Visitor Center near the Front Entrance.
 All have 'Ohio's War of 1812, Fort Meigs Battlefield 1813' on them.
 Designs are: